arvinder-palaha/exscientia_coding_challenge/README.md

 python 3.9

 ## Setup instructions
+run:

-run `pipenv install`
+`pipenv install`

 ## To see all the options
+run:

-run `pipenv run python main.py --help`
+ `pipenv run python main.py --help`

 ## How to use
-To create a plot of molecular weight vs ALogP:
+To create a plot of molecular weight vs ALogP, run:

-run `pipenv run python main.py data/compounds.json data/schema.json plot`
+`pipenv run python main.py data/compounds.json data/schema.json plot`

-To generate a html table of the compounds, with links to the assay_results:
+To generate a html table of the compounds, with links to the assay_results, run:

-run `pipenv run python main.py data/compounds.json data/schema.json report`
+`pipenv run python main.py data/compounds.json data/schema.json report`